Last updated 20 March 2020

 In certain circumstances a person born outside Australia may apply for citizenship through their parents’ status as Australian citizens.
 At the time of the birth at least one of the parents must be an Australian citizen.
 To obtain citizenship by descent a person must make an application to become an Australian citizen.
-The Minister for Immigration and Border Protection can approve or refuse the application.
+The minister can approve or refuse the application.

 Citizenship by conferral